rolling-scopes-school/js-fe-course-en/tasks/coffee-house/coffee-house-week1.md

 ## Workflow

-1. Task should be done in private school's repository.
-[How to work with a school's private repository](https://docs.rs.school/#/private-repository)
+1. Task should be done in private school's repository
 2. Create new branch `coffee-house` from `main`.
 Create a folder `coffee-house` in the created branch.
 Place your code in this folder.
 3. Complete the task.
 4. Check if your work meets [Layout Requirements](#layout-requirements)